Title: Gods Logic System: Code Made from Code Made from Blood Represented by Code. Made in 2004.

 The original concept and intention as well as being developed as an artwork was to make a business.
 In short a database placed online would require users to submit a copy of their DNA.
 Once the first 100,000 subscriptions had been made then an IPO, an initial public offering would be made.
 The company formed on the stock market would exploit any patents, intellectual property and any derivable income would be shared among the subscribed user group.
 The shareholders in this company would be the subscribers who have placed their DNA source code.
 This project was to counter the exploitation of DNA by large corporations who do now exploit the right to this source code, a code that should be equally beneficial to all.
 This database is still in progress and further funds and financial backers are needed.

 To come soon.
-Auction on ebay of stanza dna so you can clone me. (in the freezer)
+Auction on ebay of stanza dna so you can clone me. (imy DNA is still in the freezer and availanble for sale and exhibition.)

-Blood sample. (the original blood used for the project still in my fridge)
+Blood sample. (the original blood from 2003 which was sequenced and used for the project is still in my fridge and available for exhibition)